 Why Managing Your Investment Portfolio is so Difficult

 The biggest problem I have with investing is understanding how my investments fit together.
 It’s important to balance your investment portfolio once a year, or whenever you have a major life change.
 But that can be a time consuming process when your investments are scattered across several accounts.
 The average worker changes jobs 10 times by the age of 42.
-That leaves the opportunity for multiple 401k plans or other employer sponsored retirement plans, multiple IRAs, taxable stocks and bonds, brokerage accounts, and other investments.
+That leaves the opportunity for multiple 401k plans or other employer sponsored retirement plans, multiple IRAs (learn more about Roth IRA Accounts here), taxable stocks and bonds, brokerage accounts, and other investments.
 Seeing all of these investments in one place can be difficult.
 More importantly, there is often overlap between some of the index or mutual funds you own.
 Here are some of the typical problems experienced by investors like you and me:

 - Many different investment accounts (IRA, 401k, brokerage accounts)

 - Difficulty of understanding how multiple mutual funds affect portfolio balance

 - Difficulty of seeing all financial accounts in one place (investments, and cash accounts)

 Thankfully, there is a solution to all of these problems – and it’s free.

 Personal Capital – Free Portfolio Management Software

 Personal Capital is the best free money management tool I’ve seen.
 Let’s take a quick overview, and then I will dive into more details on some of the features.

 - Cash Manager.
 See all your income and expenses in one place.